-Furthermore, various companies of the Fresenius Group were advised by affiliated companies of the internationally acting law firm Noerr.
+Various companies of the Fresenius Group were advised by affiliated companies of the internationally acting law firm Noerr.
 Dr. Dieter Schenk, member of the Supervisory Board of Fresenius Management SE and Deputy Chairman of the same, is also a partner of the law firm Noerr LLP.
-In 2014, the Fresenius

-Group paid or processed for payment in December about €1.8 million to the law firm Noerr (2013: €1.5 million).
-This corresponds to 1% of the total amount paid by the Fresenius Group for services and legal advice in 2014 (2013: 1%).
-Not included in the amount paid or processed for payment are such payments made in 2014 that had already been processed for payment in 2013, and have therefore already been reported for the 2013 fiscal year.
-Of the total amount for the 2014 fiscal year, about €0.7 million was attributable to services for Group companies not related to the business segment Fresenius Medical Care.
+In 2015, the Fresenius Group paid about €1.4 million to the law firm Noerr (2014: €1.8 million).
+This corresponds to 1% of the total amount paid by the Fresenius Group for services and legal advice in 2015 (2014: 1%).
+Not included in the amount paid are such payments made in 2015 that had already been processed for payment in 2014, and have therefore already been reported for the 2014 fiscal year.
+Of the total amount for the 2015 fiscal year, about €0.3 million was attributable to services for Group companies not related to the business segment Fresenius Medical Care.
 The services rendered for Group companies of the business segment Fresenius Medical Care require separate approval by the Supervisory Boards of Fresenius Medical Care Management AG and Fresenius Medical Care AG & Co.
 KGaA.
 The Supervisory Board of Fresenius Management SE, of which Dr. Schenk is a member, closely examined this mandate and approved it.
 Dr. Schenk abstained from voting.
 The Supervisory Board of Fresenius SE & Co.
 KGaA, of which Dr. Schenk is not a member, dealt with the amounts for legal services paid to the law firm Noerr in relation to the amounts paid to other law firms.